oracle-livelabs/adb/shared/adb-ai-web-app/expose-rest/expose-rest.md

   * **Contributors:**
     * Stephen Stuart, Cloud Engineer
     * Nicholas Cusato, Cloud Engineer
+    * Lauran K. Serhal, Consulting User Assistance Developer
     * Olivia Maxwell, Cloud Engineer
     * Taylor Rees, Cloud Engineer
     * Joanna Espinosa, Cloud Engineer
-    * Lauran K. Serhal, Consulting User Assistance Developer
 * **Last Updated By/Date:** Nicholas Cusato, February 2024

 Data about movies in this workshop were sourced from **Wikipedia**.

-Copyright (C)  Oracle Corporation.
+Copyright (c) 2024 Oracle Corporation.

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3